JustinNowoczek/smart-user-display/README.md

 I could now create a basic table in a separate component, that would display the list of users in a table, this could be added anywhere in the app, since it pulled data directly from the store.
 I decided to focus only functionality, before moving onto styling later.

+Then, I split the table, so that each row displaying aa use had its own component, and created another to be the row of filters.
+I included the filters inside the table, so that aligning the columns would be easier later on.